rage/java-programming/data/part-11/2-packages.md

 <!-- Projektin hakemistossa `src/main/java` on ohjelmaan liittyvät lähdekoodit.
 Jos luokan pakkauksena on kirjasto, sijaitsee luokka projektin lähdekoodihakemiston `src/main/java/kirjasto`-kansiossa.
 NetBeansissa voi käydä katsomassa projektien konkreettista rakennetta **Files**-välilehdeltä joka on normaalisti **Projects**-välilehden vieressä.
 Jos et näe välilehteä **Files**, saa sen näkyville valitsemalla vaihtoehdon **Files** valikosta **Window**. -->

 In the project directory `src/main/java` there are the source code files of the program.
-If the package of a class is library, that class is stored inside the `src/main/java/libary` folder of the source code directory.
+If a class in located inside a package named library, that class is stored inside the `src/main/java/libary` folder of the source code directory.
 You can also check the concrete project structure in NetBeans in the **Files** tab, which is normally next to the **Project** tab.
 If you cannot see the **Files** tab, you can make it appear by choosing the option **Files** from the dropdown menu **Window**.

 <!-- Sovelluskehitystä tehdään normaalisti **Projects**-välilehdeltä, jossa NetBeans on piilottanut projektiin liittyviä tiedostoja joista ohjelmoijan ei tarvitse välittää. -->